-[Product name] is a treatment for 'attention deficit hyperactivity disorder' (ADHD).
+[Nationally completed name] is a treatment for 'attention deficit hyperactivity disorder' (ADHD).
 It is used:

-• in children and young people between the ages of 6 and 18 who have previously taken a methylphenidate treatment that inadequately treated their ADHD.
-You may continue to take [Product name] into adulthood if your doctor thinks you are benefiting from treatment.
+in children and young people between the ages of 6 and 18 who have previously taken a methylphenidate treatment that inadequately treated their ADHD.
+You may continue to take [Nationally completed name] into adulthood if your doctor thinks you are benefiting from treatment.